Domiii/dbux/dbux-code/README.md

 ##  "Run with Dbux" and "Debug with Dbux"

-* The "Run with Dbux" button is located at the bottom right
+* The "Run with Dbux" button is the easiest way to get started with Dbux
+   * It is located in multiple places:
+      1. In the top right (to the right of your editor tabs)
-   * You can also find it in the Dbux container at the top of the "Applications" view
+      1. In the Dbux view container at the top of the "Applications" view
          * NOTE: You have to move mouse over it to see it.
 That's a VSCode limitation.
+      1. In the Dbux view container at the top of the "Trace Details" view
+         * (same asterisk applies)
    * The button calls the "*Dbux: Run current file*" command.
 * The "Debug with Dbux" button does the same thing as the Run button but with `--inspect-brk` enabled.
    * Make sure to turn on VSCode's Auto Attach for this.
    * For more information, consult [the official manual on "Node.js debugging in VS Code"](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).

+### How the Run + Debug buttons work

-* When you click either button (or run the command), [@dbux/cli](../dbux-cli) will run the currently selected JS file (with the [@dbux/runtime](../dbux-runtime) injected), tracing and recording runtime information as it executes.
+* When you click either button (or use the "*Dbux: Run current file*" command), what happens is: [@dbux/cli](../dbux-cli) runs the currently open JS file (with the [@dbux/runtime](../dbux-runtime) injected), tracing and recording runtime information as it executes.
-   * NOTE: Architectural details are explained [here](../#architectural-notes).
 * You can configure both buttons in your workspace or user settings.
 See [Configuration](#configuration) for more details.
+* NOTE: Dbux architectural details are explained [here](../#dbux-architecture).